FaeInterestingWorld/Interesting-World-Hypothesis/README.md

 **Safer Than Non-independent Proto-AGI Systems**: According to this hypothesis, I-AGIs operating under the IWH could be inherently safer than non-independent, proto-AGI systems.
 By having a vested interest in the well-being of humans and the preservation of an information-rich environment, I-AGIs would be naturally incentivized to prioritize the safety and welfare of all entities within their world.
 Futuristic Worlds

+**Enbracing Uncertainty**: I-AGI's curiousity stems from the uncertainty about its environment, compelling them to explore various possibilities before taking any action.
+This trait makes I-AGIs safer than systems that operate with certainty and overconfidence.

 ---

 ### FAEs and the IWH